avolkov/2017-11-14-3d-printing/main_script.rst

 That goes over every axis, extruder and final assembly.

 There's also Thomas Salanderer's 6-part series (it almost sounds like a documentary).
-Where he goes over that manuall assembling the printer.
+Where he goes over that assembling the printer.

 https://www.youtube.com/watch?v=oVWLpvekby0&list=PLDJMid0lOOYkdh8jCqIw7AFIHQiuKbSKZ